ChristianLisle/COM-S-327/README.md

         make

-2. Run the program with 2 parameters
+2. Run the program with 1 parameter

-        ./gol <1> <2>
+        ./a.out <1>

 #### Parameters (required)
 ```
-(1) Number of dimensions in CA (Must be 2, since only two-dimensional CA are allowed).
-(2) Filename (include the path, if necessary) to a file that gives the dimensions and initial state of a 2-Dimensional CA. The format of this file is a text file that contains integers seperated by spaces or new lines.
+(1) Filename (include the path, if necessary) to a file that gives the dimensions and initial state of a 2-Dimensional CA. The format of this file is a text file that contains integers seperated by spaces or new lines.
 The first two numbers in the file are the number of rows and columns.
 The rest of data (rows * columns) is the initial state of the CA.
 ```

 #### Provided Sample 2DCA